SamuelT12321/myreads/README.md

 ### `Getting it up and running.`

 you probably already installed npm and yarn in your PC<br />
-below npm library is required to run the app:
+below npm library is required to run the app:<br />
-1:npm install --save react-router-dom
+1:npm install --save react-router-dom<br />
-2:npm install --save prop-types
+2:npm install --save prop-types <br />
-3:npm install --save react-router-dom
+3:npm install --save react-router-dom<br />
-4:run npm start
+4:run npm start<br />